j-paro/item-restful-api/README.md

 - User Registration
 - Constants File

-This is essentially a CRUD API.
+The Items API is essentially a CRUD API.